claraPag/terraform-aws-minecraft/README.md

 # terraform-aws-minecraft

-Terraform module to provision an EC2 instance with an S3 backing store for running the [Minecraft](https://minecraft.net/en-us/) server.
+Terraform module to provision an EC2 instance with an S3 backing store for running the [Minecraft](https://minecraft.net/en-us/) server with latest version

 ## Usage